 When we showed you how to use Gemstone Mousse on a cast iron sewing base, the sewing machine was too far gone to repair.
 Hubs is an amazing mechanic, but water damage and rust unfortunately make many old Singer sewing machines unusable.

 Most machines like this, he ends up scrapping.
 However, there’s no reason not to salvage parts like the hand wheel (which sadly I didn’t do last year with this particular machine).
-I guess hindsight is 20/20 because the wheel I’m using for this project is from the same model machine (but without the pretty gold detail around the base of the wheel)!
+I guess hindsight is 20/20 because the wheel I’m using for this project is from the same model machine!

 Watch DIY Earring Holder Video!